d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 when we evaluate a function
 and in a *backwards* direction when we compute gradients.
-Later chapters will formalize introduce backpropagation, a computational procedure for applying the chain rule.
+Later chapters will formally introduce backpropagation, a computational procedure for applying the chain rule.

 From the viewpoint of optimization, gradients allow us